brokenhandsio/VaporSecurityHeaders/README.md

 Each different header has its own configuration and options, details of which can be found below.

-You can test your site by visiting the awesome [Security Headers](https://securityheaders.io) (no affiliation) websites
+You can test your site by visiting the awesome [Security Headers](https://securityheaders.io) (no affiliation) website.

 ## API Headers